Guide for pathologists dealing with gynaecological tissue which may have been exposed to Esmya (Ulipristal acetate)

 Description of selected adverse reactions

-Hot flushHot flushes were reported by 9.8% patients but the rates varied across trials.
+Hot flushHot flushes were reported by 8.1% of patients but the rates varied across trials.
 In the active comparator controlled study the rates were 24% (10.5% moderate or severe) for ulipristal acetate and 60.4% (39.6% moderate or severe) for leuprorelin-treated patients.
 In the placebo-controlled study, the rate of hot flushes was 1.0% for ulipristal acetate and 0% for placebo.
-In the open-label phase III clinical trial, the frequency was 4.3% for ulipristal acetate.
+In the first 3-month treament course of the two long term Phase III trials, the frequency was 5.3% and 5.8% for ulipristal acetate, respectively.

 Uterine haemorrhagePatients with heavy menstrual bleeding due to uterine fibroids are at risk of excessive bleeding, which may require surgical intervention.
 A few cases have been reported during ulipristal acetate treatment or within 2-3 months after ulipristal acetate treatment was stopped.